Komet/MediaElch/.ci/docker/README.md

 This directory contains Dockerfiles for the purpose of building and testing MediaElch on different operating systems.

-They are not yet integrated into our CI.
+They are only partially integrated into our CI.

-They are not meant for release-binaries.

 ## Usage